 On August 30, 1971, 311 Beacon was purchased from Constance Green by John H. Brennan and his wife, Mary Alice Brennan.
 He was president of Boston Clinical Associates.
 They continued to live there until about 1978.

 On March 1, 1978, 331 Beacon was purchased from the Brennans by Steven M. Finn.

 In August of 1987, Steven Finn applied for permission to add a fourth and fifth story to the building and convert it from a single-family into five units.
 His application was denied and his appeal dismissed.
 In January of 1995, he applied for (and subsequently received) permission to expand the third floor (by extending the bay an additional story) and to add a fourth floor, converting the property into five units.

-331 Beacon remained an apartment building, assessed as a four- to six-family dwelling, in 2020.
+331 Beacon continued to be assessed as a four- to six-family dwelling in 2021.